Wiki Page Categories

 I've applied the patch (with routes adapted) against the mirror on Github and added "Index by category" and "Pages without category" to the featureset.
 Furthermore, I've written a bunch of tests as well.

 Shall I create a patch against the current master or do a pull request on Github?

-#6 Updated by Sven Schwyn over 7 years ago
+#6 Updated by Sven Schwyn almost 13 years ago

 I'm trying to clean up my contributions to a few projects before I loose the overview.
 This patch is several months now, do you see a chance to apply it any time soon?
 Or is there anything I can do to make this more likely to happen such as rebasing on Github or creating a new patch against the current trunk?

-#7 Updated by Sven Schwyn over 7 years ago
+#7 Updated by Sven Schwyn almost 13 years ago

 I've forked anew on Github and added the wiki page categories feature again.
 (Rebasing caused a funky issue I couldn't resolve.)